-Where a sub-lease is sought for a new development or a re-development, the first step is to request a Preliminary Development and Works Proposal Meeting (Development Proposal meeting) with GACJT.
+Where a sub-lease is sought for a new development or a re-development (including improvement), the first step is to submit a Preliminary Development and Works Request (Development Proposal Request) to GACJT.
 More details about this is provided above on page 8 under Consultations and Communications 1.
-Preliminary Development and Works Proposal Meeting with GACJT.
+Preliminary Development and Works Request.

-The process for obtaining the formal sub-lease is to submit a Sublease Request Form once GACJT preliminary approval to proceed has been received.
+The process for obtaining the formal sub-lease is to submit a Sublease Request Form.